maximetouroute/maximetouroute.github.io/src/pages/2018-11-03-veronika/index.md

 ---
 path: /veronika
-layout: article
+layout: post
-title:  "Veronika"
+title: 'Veronika'
 subtitle: Short documentary
-date: "2018-11-03"
+date: '2018-11-03'
-category: video
+category: portfolio
-image: "screen1.png"
+image: 'screen1.png'
 ---

 ## Description

-__*Veronika*__ is a short documentary about life choices of a pianist girl.
+**_Veronika_** is a short documentary about life choices of a pianist girl.
 It questions how old choices can affect and restrain our daily lives years after.

 ![](screen1.png)